McGranahanLab/Noncoding_drivers_Nextflow/README.md

 (computer/HPC/*etc*) to a
 [`bigWig`](https://genome.ucsc.edu/goldenPath/help/bigWig.html) or
 [`bed`](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) file containing
-black- or white- listed regions.
+black- or white-listed regions.
 Each file path should appear once and only once in the table.
 - **file_type** *[essential]*: A type of regions: `black` (bases overlapping them will be excluded) or `white`(only bases overlapping them will be included)